usc-isi-i2/szeke/README.txt

 - in /config/jettyrealm.properties change user/password (if you wish)
 - in /src/main/webapp/WEB-INF/web.xml uncomment security section at the end of the file
 - in pom.xml uncomment security section (search for loginServices)

-INSTALLATION INSTRUCTIONS FOR KARMA

-Requirements: Maven 3.0 and above, Java 1.6
+ements: Maven 3.0 and above, Java 1.6

 1. Maven is used as the build system for Karma.
 It also provides the Jetty server that hosts Karma on a machine.
 It can be downloaded from http://maven.apache.org/download.html.
 Clear installation steps for Maven are provided inside its installation zip package.
 Make sure that the bin directory of Maven is added to your PATH on a Windows machine.